-Apple Music is also growing fast with more than 20 million subscribers.
-Amazon Music Unlimited has also entered the streaming market although no subscriber numbers are available at this time.
+Apple Music is also growing fast with more than 70 million subscribers.
+Amazon Music Unlimited has also entered the streaming market with around 55 million users in 2020.

 For all the criticism of Spotify, it's possible that it and other streaming services could be the best thing to happen to artists in a long time.
 For decades, artists were dependent on record labels for success.
 And they paid a heavy price for that.
 The labels effectively owned the rights to their songs and took most of the revenue from sales of recorded music, live performances, and publishing for themselves.
 As the Perrin Lamb story indicates, streaming may give more artists the opportunity to find success without the help of a record label.

 Comparison of Spotify and Apple Music, the biggest music streaming services

 So maybe criticisms of Spotify were premature.
 Then again, it could be argued that Spotify could do a lot better by indie artists.
 Their free tier has been very controversial.
 A paying subscriber generates about 3 times more revenue for Spotify than a free user.
 For years, the company refused to give artists the option to release new albums to Premium-only subscribers.
 And in possible bad news for smaller acts, playlist payola is being used by major labels to promote their acts.
 Warner Music Group CEO Stephen Cooper admitted that labels pay to get artists into streaming playlists.

 "So playlisting is one of the big reasons why artists need record labels today."